cyberman/AWeb3/README.md

 ### Which features from the various releases of AWeb 3.5 have already been cherry-picked for inclusion in AWeb 3.6?

 The following features from AWeb 3.5 have been reintegrated in **AWeb 3.6**:
+- Correct handling of caching or not-caching HTTP redirect (30x) responses
+- Correct use of GetBitMapAttrs() instead of direct access of private layers.library structures
+- A fix for a bug where empty JavaScript files were still cached unnecessarily
+- The image format AWebPlugins have been updated to the slightly more recent versions found in AWeb 3.5
 - ETags support in the cache
 - Enhanced handling of 302 and 307 redirects
 - Dynamic Garbage Collection of temporary objects in the JavaScript engine to reduce memory usage